SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 <a name="add-asset"></a>
 #### To add an asset to a new or existing widget

-On the **Configuration tab** of the dialog box of a new widget or existing widget, select the desired asset under **Asset selection**.
+On the **Configuration tab** of the dialog box for creating or editing a widget, select the desired assets under **Asset selection**.

-The following image shows the dialog box with an asset being selected.
-To select another asset, click **Change**.
+The following image shows the dialog box with an asset being selected.<br> To select another asset, click **Change**.

 ![Selected asset](/images/users-guide/cockpit/cockpit-asset-selected.png)

-You have now selected an asset for a widget.

 For details on how to add or modify a widget, see [To add a widget to a dashboard or a report](#adding-widgets) or [Modifying widgets](#modifying-widgets).